 That’s why many of those in later life take out a Lifetime Mortgage.
-It’s a type of equity release available to those aged 55 and over.
-It’s a tax-free loan secured against your home.
+It’s a type of equity release available to those aged 55 and over (or 50+ for our Payment Term Lifetime Mortgage).
+It’s a loan secured against your home.
 The money can then be used to boost retirement income, to make home improvements or gift money to family.
 But it’s also possible to use equity release in a way that allows one partner to stay in the home and the other to access their part of the funds to move out.
 If you gift the money, the recipient may have to pay tax in the future.

 Lifetime mortgage calculator

 If equity release sounds like it could be an option for you, use our lifetime mortgage calculator to see how much money you could release from your home.

 It’s not right for everyone, though.
 That’s why you can only take out an equity release product through a qualified financial adviser.
 They’ll make sure you understand the product and that it’s right for you.

 While using equity release for a divorce or separation might be right for you, you should explore other avenues, as there may be cheaper ways to borrow money.
 It can also affect any means-tested benefits you receive.

 If you’re looking for further support and feel as though you’re unable to leave your family home, it’s a good idea to speak to a financial adviser, who may be able to help.
 If you don’t have one, you can find one at Unbiased.
 You’ll likely have to pay for their advice though.
 You can also visit MoneyHelper.
 Set up by the government, it provides free and impartial guidance on lots of different topics, including divorce.